mishakuzma/UPHILL/README.md

 [[7]](https://www.altalis.com/products/base/20k_base_features.html) Atlalis.
 (2020).
 Alberta Provincial DEM 25m.

 # Characteristics of the App

+## 2D Web Map:
+Displayed from a birds-eye view, a web map provides a overview of the spatial context for the effects of pipeline incidents on water health.
+In combination with Operations Dashboard, the 2D web map acts as a spatial filter for charts and graphs, allowing on-the-fly statistics for specific extents and areas.
+This feature allows users to find specific case studies for investigating Indigenous health in Alberta.

 ## 3D Visualization:
 Using ArcGIS Pro, 3D visualization of the data to get a more on-the-ground view of the information is possible.
 A 3D visualization can hopefully make the data more interesting and engaging to a user exploring the scene.
 It also allows for a more detailed visual analysis, as a user can see how elevation differences occur across the space, and how an imagined leakage of petrol products might flow into nearby water bodies.